Vetru-Apps/mqtt-dashboard-documentation/docs/tiles.md

     * **Show as shortcut**: display the tile as a small, icon-only shortcut at the top of the screen for faster access.
     * **Compact layout**: reduces the size of the tile to the minimum height to display its icon and name.
 Since no content is displayed, you will probably need to click on it to access its data.
+    * **Paint card background**: fill in the tile's background with the picked color.
+The background will be white (or black, if in dark theme) otherwise.

 :   !!! faq
         We are aware of users requiring more control over the tiles' appearance, specifically concerning their size.
 We are working to provide some customization options in these regards.